Things To Do In Sydney: Walks With Kids Aged 6 Months To 6 years +

 Address: Bruce Neale Dr, Penrith

 This is an 8.4km circuit walk so again, you can always decide to just do a little segment at a time, especially if your little ones are walking themselves.
 So much to see and do along the way.
 Great eateries, playgrounds and marine life.
 Perhaps even do a spot of fishing or a swim in the lagoon?
-Check out our guide to Sydney's best rivers/lakes/lagoons for kids!
+Check out our guide to Sydney's best rivers and lakes for kids!

-Pram friendly: Sometimes.
+Pram friendly: Sometimes

 Address: Lakeshore Dr, Narrabeen